Enhancing deep neural networks with morphological information: Data

 \subsection{Named entity recognition}

-In the NER experiments, we use datasets in eight languages: Croatian, English, Estonian, Finnish, Latvian, Russian, Slovene and Swedish.
-We omit the Lithuanian language from this experiment, as models for obtaining POS tags and universal features were not available in the used tools at the time of performing the experiments.
+In the NER experiments, we use datasets in 11 languages from different language families: Arabic, Chinese, Croatian, English, Estonian, Finnish, Korean, Latvian, Russian, Slovene and Swedish.
 The number of sentences and tags present in the datasets is shown in Table~\ref{tab:ner-datasets}.
 The label sets used in datasets for different languages vary, meaning that some contain more fine-grained labels than others.
-To make results across different languages consistent, we trim labels in all datasets to the four common ones: location (LOC), organization (ORG), person (PER), and ``no entity'' (OTHR).
+To make results across different languages consistent, we use IOB encoded labels present in all datasets: location (B/I-LOC), organization (B/I-ORG), person (B/I-PER), and ``no entity'' (O).
+We convert all other labels to the ``no entity'' label (O).